-QA Category QA1 Score QA2 Score QA3 Score (if mitigation/ conditions are secured) Mitigation/Conditions necessary to score green Character & Identity Condition to secure flexible retail and commercial space (minimum 570 sq m comprising of 4 units - 3 small commercial/retail units minimum 250 sqm and 1 large retail unit minimum 200 sqm) in phase E2 (at entrance to site) (see Strategic Planning and Development Response).
+QA Category QA1 Score QA2 Score QA3 Score (if mitigation/ Mitigation/Conditions necessary to score green

+conditions are

+Character & secured) Condition to secure flexible retail and

+Identity commercial space (minimum 570 sq m

+, activity comprising of 4 units - 3 small

+commercial/retail units minimum 250 sqm

+and 1 large retail unit minimum 200 sqm) in

+phase E2 (at entrance to site) (see Strategic

+Planning and Development Response).

 Condition detail of key buildings (e.g. elevational drawings, materials, etc.).

-Healthier, Safer Environments As set out above, condition provision of flexible commercial and retail space within phase E2.
-Condition public art to ensure this reflects local and cultural associations with Findrassie (Thomas Telford and/or Pitgaveny's farming legacy) and timeframe for delivery.
-Condition surfacing specification of footpath links to core paths and timeframe for delivery.
-Housing Mix Open Spaces & Landscaping Condition update to Landscape Delivery Plan to ensure central play area is delivered upon 50% of Character Area 2 (properties around open space), planting is semimature throughout the development, and the timeframe for delivery of planting within each character area.
-Condition detail of both play areas, surfacing and benches/picnic tables to ensure these meet accessible needs (to be agreed in consultation with Parent Able).
-A condition will also be required for maintenance arrangements.
-Condition provision of advanced landscaping (phase AP-E) along Lossiemouth Road subject to the review of road network at regular intervals and taking into account any junction and road design and road safety issues.
-Biodiversity Condition to annual allegations in annual Parking Condition to ensure planting is semi- mature throughout and timeframe for delivery.
-Condition details of freestanding EV charging post points in communal areas
+Healthier, As set out above, condition provision of

+Safer flexible commercial and retail space within

+Environments phase E2.

+Condition public art to ensure this reflects

+local and cultural associations with

+Findrassie (Thomas Telford and/or Pitgaveny's farming legacy) and timeframe

+for delivery.

+Condition surfacing specification of

+footpath links to core paths and timeframe

+for delivery.

+Housing Mix

+Open Spaces & Condition update to Landscape Delivery

+Landscaping Plan to ensure central play area is delivered upon 50% of Character Area 2 (properties

+around open space), planting is semi-

+mature throughout the development, and

+the timeframe for delivery of planting

+within each character area.

+Condition detail of both play areas,

+surfacing and benches/picnic tables to ensure these meet accessible needs (to be

+agreed in consultation with Parent Able).
+A

+condition will also be required for

+maintenance arrangements.

+Condition provision of advanced

+landscaping (phase AP-E) along

+Lossiemouth Road subject to the review of

+road network at regular intervals and taking into account any junction and road

+design and road safety issues.

+Biodiversity

+Parking Condition to ensure planting is semi-

+mature throughout and timeframe for

+delivery.

+Condition details of freestanding EV

+charging post points in communal areas